rafaelvzago/skupper-tests/README.md

       east:
   ```

-- **`host_vars/east.yml` and `host_vars/west.yml`**: Customize configuration per host, such as kubeconfig paths or environment-specific variables.
+- **`host_vars/east.yml` and `host_vars/west.yml`**: Customize host-specific configurations, such as `kubeconfig` paths or environment variables.

   ```yaml
   # Example for west host configuration
   kubeconfig: /path/to/west/kubeconfig
   ```

-This inventory structure allows flexible cluster-specific configuration in `host_vars` while maintaining shared settings in `group_vars`.
-It enables easy expansion for additional clusters or scenarios.
+This flexible structure allows cluster-specific configurations in `host_vars` while maintaining global settings in `group_vars`, enabling easy expansion for new clusters or environments.

 ## License

 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for more details.